Lucianod28/Ada-project/BoughtTogether.md

 For example, we can see that 91% of the times Salad condiments were bought at the salad bar, fresh fruit was also bought.
 This correlation seems quite likely as these are 2 products from the salad bar, so they tend to be bought together quite often.

 Then we can see that 73% of the time someone buys a fruit glaze, they also buy strawberries - of course they need something to put the glaze on, and strawberries look like a very common choice.
-Maybe it's a good idea for the retailers to do some promotions on buying these two together?
+Maybe it is a good idea for the retailers to do some promotions on buying these two together?

 We can guess that the Instant breakfast is actually a kind of cereal package, as 73% of times it is bought it is bought with milk as well.